 Zurich, the biggest city in Switzerland, offers a lot to see and do.
 But to experience the essence of Switzerland, you need to get out of the big city.

 Some of Switzerland’s best assets are its natural wonders and charming towns.
-These fantastic day trips from Zurich will show you Switzerland’s most quintessential landscapes and experiences.
+These fantastic day trips from Zurich will show you Switzerland’s most famous landscapes and experiences.

 Located on the banks of Lake Lucerne, Lucerne is a quintessential Swiss town.
 One of Switzerland’s most beautiful and famous towns for visitors.

 The lake provides a beautiful setting for a stroll on the promenade that surrounds it.
-Similar to the Scandinavian fjords, the lake reflects the breathtaking surrounding landscape including Mount Pilatus and Mount Titlis, both popular day trip destinations from Zurich.
+Like the Scandinavian fjords, the lake reflects the breathtaking landscape, including Mount Pilatus and Mount Titlis, both popular day trip destinations from Zurich.

 On a clear day from the city centre, you can count 72 other mountain peaks on the horizon.
 In nice weather, you can take a boat to other neighbouring towns and villages along the lake.